-Before you can home in on one accounting package, it’s important to understand what you need it to be able to do for you.
-Most accounting and bookkeeping programs cover the basics:
+Before you can home in on the best accounting software for your small business, it’s important to understand what your bookkeeping and accounting needs are.
+Most accounting and bookkeeping software covers the basics:

 - Cashbook / Bank Reconciliations